iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="SubjectHolderRelationship"></a>

 ## SubjectHolderRelationship
-Declares how credential subjects must relate to the presentation holder during validation.
+Declares how credential subjects must relate to the presentation holder.
-See `PresentationValidationOptions::subject_holder_relationship`.

 See also the [Subject-Holder Relationship](https://www.w3.org/TR/vc-data-model/#subject-holder-relationships) section of the specification.